gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-45-points
+Show a table of the points allocated for 1st through 10th for the number of players in a game.

+Version 2.12

 ## step-44-clock-rounds
 Link on the home page to a component that shows the clock rounds.